Couldn't Be Better: Background and composition

-Christopher Lennertz was approached by STX Entertainment executive Jason Markey (whom he had previously collaborated with on the 2016 film Bad Moms) to score the score the film UglyDolls.
+Christopher Lennertz was approached by STX Entertainment executive Jason Markey (whom he had previously collaborated with on the 2016 film Bad Moms) to score the film UglyDolls.
 According to him, the feature film was originally intended to be made as a "fun movie with a single song" by Robert Rodriguez.
 Asking Glenn Slater to write its lyrics, they co-wrote the song "Couldn't Be Better" as the film's opening number.
 When Kelly Asbury was hired to replace Rodriguez as the film's director, he remarked of the song, "This song is great; we need to make the whole movie a musical."
 Upon the selection of the voice actors to cast in the film, Lennertz opted with recording artists.
 In an interview with Billboard, he remarked, "A lot of times they cast actors who don't sing and then it's really painful.
 For us, we thought it'd be a great situation if we started with people who had amazing voices."
 Lennertz first choice to play the lead was Kelly Clarkson, who later sung the most throughout the number.

 Lyrically, the song is an upbeat number celebrating that life is great and it "couldn't be better".
 Derek Smith of Slant Magazine described it as a sugary-sweet pop song about self-acceptance and body positivity.
 The song was first performed in its show-tune "Movie version" in the film by American singer Kelly Clarkson in her vocal role as Moxy, accompanied by select members of the film's cast—Pitbull, Blake Shelton, Wanda Sykes, and Gabriel Iglesias.
 In the film, the song introduces the world of Uglyville and its inhabitants, including Moxy (Clarkson), who loves her square-peg life in the round-hole town, but her curiosity about all things leads her to wonder if there is something — anything — on the other side of the mountain that nestles Uglyville.
 Lennertz and Slater also composed a "Pop version" solely recorded by Clarkson and produced by Jesse Shatkin that was used in the film's closing credits.
 Inspired by the works of Alan Menken, Lennertz opted to base the entire score of the film from the song.